-Coupled Climate-Carbon Cycle Projections
+Coupled Climate–Carbon Cycle Projections

 Land and ocean carbon uptake are driven primarily by increases in atmospheric CO2 (Figure 5.25).
 As a result, the evolution of land and ocean carbon sinks differs significantly between the SSP scenarios.
-Under scenarios which have greater increases in atmospheric CO2 (such as SSP5–8.5 and SSP3–7.0) the absolute values of the sinks are larger, but the fraction of implied emissions taken-up by the sinks declines through the 21st century.
-By contrast, scenarios that assume CO2 stabilisation in the 21st century (such as SSP1–2.6 or SSP2–4.5), have smaller absolute sinks but these sinks take-up an increasing fraction of the implied emissions (Figure 5.25d).
-These general principles apply to both the ocean and land carbon sinks.
+Under scenarios that have greater increases in atmospheric CO2 (such as SSP5-8.5 and SSP3-7.0) the absolute values of the sinks are larger, but the fraction of implied emissions taken up by the sinks declines through the 21st century.
+By contrast, scenarios that assume CO2 stabilization in the 21st century (such as SSP1-2.6 or SSP2-4.5), have smaller absolute sinks, but these sinks take up an increasing fraction of the implied emissions (Figure 5.25d).
+These general principles apply to the ocean and land carbon sinks.

 The concentration-driven CMIP6 ESMs agree well on the evolution of the global ocean carbon sink through the 21st century for four SSP scenarios (Figure 5.26b).
-The 5-year ensemble mean ocean sink declines to 0.6 ± 0.2 GtC yr-1 by 2100 under SSP1–2.6, and peaks around 2080 at 5.4 ± 0.4 GtC yr-1 under SSP5–8.5.
-Cumulative ocean carbon uptake from 1850 is projected to saturate at approximately 290 ± 30 GtC under SSP1–2.6, and to reach 520 ± 40 GtC by 2100 under SSP5–8.5 (Figure 5.25e).
+The five-year ensemble mean ocean sink declines to 0.6 ± 0.2 GtC yr–1 by 2100 under SSP1-2.6, and peaks around 2080 at 5.4 ± 0.4 GtC yr–1 under SSP5-8.5.
+Cumulative ocean carbon uptake from 1850 is projected to saturate at approximately 290 ± 30 GtC under SSP1-2.6, and to reach 520 ± 40 GtC by 2100 under SSP5-8.5 (Figure 5.26e).